Campus and Facilities

 Special Facilities

-Athletic Facilities, The equipment and facilities for physical education provide an opportunity for every student to participate in Kinesiology activities.
+Athletic Facilities, the equipment and facilities for physical education provide an opportunity for every student to participate in Kinesiology activities.
 (See information on Petro Allied Health Center, Whiting Field House, and Student Recreation and Wellness Center.)

 Other playing fields are provided for additional varsity sports, varsity practice, and intramural sports.
 A baseball diamond and two softball diamonds for intercollegiate competition are available, and there are six excellent cement tennis courts located near Petro Allied Health Center.